niallpcarroll/expensescalculator/README.md

 <br>

 ## Data Model - Google Sheets
-The data provided by the user is inputted into the respective Google Sheets worksheets.
+The data provided by the user is inputted into a single Google Sheets worksheet.
 The worksheet is accessed by myself as the only Editor but I include here a View only link to show the recorded data.
 [Google Worksheets](https://docs.google.com/spreadsheets/d/1VC_oKD_-P18TzticsIXXsxaBuKRskCvY82OEt0-8TLo/edit?usp=sharing)